scottglenblanch/echo-color/README.md

     * output color is yellow
 * echo.color.orange {{desired output}}
     * output color is orange

-* Added in near future
+* echo.color
+    * command that other commands use

 ## Release History
 * 0.0.1